-The Vittoria latex tube was much faster than all other inner tubes, saving over 7w for a pair of wheels compared with a standard butyl Continental Race 28 inner tube.
+The Vittoria latex tube and the Challenge latex tubes were the fastest, saving over 7w for a pair of wheels compared with a standard butyl Continental Race inner tube.

-At 45kph, the difference between the fastest and slowest inner tubes would equate to around 11sec over 16km/10 miles.
+At 45kph, the difference between the fastest and slowest inner tubes would equate to around 12sec over 16km/10 miles.

-Latex inner tubes outweigh any small penalty from ultra light tubes like Tubolitos as the rolling resistance with a latex tube is so much lower (better).
-One small drawback with latex tubes is that they lose air overnight and require pumping up before a ride - so if you want to have an inner tube that's a little bit faster than a normal butyl tube and doesn't require daily inflation, a Tubolito would be a good alternative.
+Latex inner tubes outweigh any small penalty from ultra light tubes like Tubolitos or a Continental Race Supersonic as the rolling resistance with a latex tube is so much lower (better).
+One small drawback with latex tubes is that they lose air overnight and require pumping up before a ride - so if you want to have an inner tube that's a little bit faster than a standard butyl tube and doesn't require daily inflation, Tubolito or Continental Race Supersonic would be two alternatives.